 M4 Clinical Reasoning Using ASI

-Analyze, interpret assessment results according to the patterns of SI function and dysfunction;
+Analyze and interpret assessment results according to the patterns of SI function and dysfunction

 Identify client-centered goals and objectives from presenting concerns linked to the interpretation

-Determine how the intervention will be conducted and effect various contexts, in children identified with sensory dysfunction.
+Determine how the intervention will be conducted, as well as various contexts for children identified with sensory dysfunction

 Zoe Mailloux, OTD, OTR/L, FAOTA

 Zoe is a founding partner, alongside Susanne Smith Roley, of the Collaborative for Leadership in Ayres Sensory Integration (CLASI).
 She has participated in test development and clinical research related to sensory integrative dysfunction and autism and she was a research assistant to Dr. A. Jean Ayres from 1978 to 1984 during which time she was involved in many clinical and research projects with Dr. Ayres.
 Zoe has more than 30 years of experience in non-profit management and she is currently an Adjunct Associate Professor in the Department of Occupational Therapy, Jefferson School of Health Professions at Thomas Jefferson University.
 She is also in private practice and consults on a variety of projects including program and professional development.
 Zoe has published numerous journal articles and textbook chapters and has received a number of professional awards, including being named a fellow of AOTA in 1993.
 She also received an award of excellence from the Autism Research Foundation, the Wilma West Lectureship at the University of Southern California and the A. Jean Ayres Award and the Virginia Scardina Award of Excellence from the American Occupational Therapy Foundation.
 Zoe is interested in innovative practice that will enhance life satisfaction in new and effective ways for children and their families.